AX-Consult-Group/AXCESSR-public/README.md

 # **2) Data Validity**

 This section presents the psychometric evaluation of the AXCESSR item pool - covering validity and reliability analyses, IRT diagnostics, item removal criteria, score distribution comparisons, and population stability testing across V1 and V2 of the instrument.
-Below is a figure outling the validaiton pipeline.
+Furthermore, the validation analyses presented here served a dual purpose.
+Beyond establishing the psychometric integrity of the instrument, they were conducted with an eye toward a Computerised Adaptive Testing (CAT) engine.
+IRT analyses were run specifically to map item difficulty range and coverage across the full risk spectrum — the information needed to determine whether the current item pool is capable of supporting adaptive item selection.
+This initial sample provides the first evidence base for those decisions.Below is a figure outlining the validation pipeline.

 *Figure 7.
 Validation Pipeline*